Arrow-right Camera

 While spending the first few years of his incarceration studying law “out of curiosity, but also to help other people,” Kelly said he caught an error in how his own case was processed that led the judge to enact a reduced sentence in 1994.

-Kelly views the ordeal as a story of redemption that taught him the importance of humility and strengthened his faith while also helping shape his stance on criminal justice.
+Kelly views the ordeal as a story of redemption that taught him the importance of humility and strengthened his faith, while also helping shape his stance on criminal justice.

 “It was 35 years ago, right?”
 Kelly said.
 “So for most people, it’s not relevant.
 Yes, I made a mistake, I took accountability, but through that experience, I’ve learned some valuable lessons.
 I’ve matured immensely.”

-Padden said his endorsement of Kelly doesn’t come as a knock on other candidates; he believes most conservatives in the race would do a good job in the role.
+Padden said his endorsement of Kelly doesn’t come as a knock to other candidates; he believes most conservatives in the race would do a good job in the role.
 He thinks Merkel would need to change his approach to build the relationships in the 49-member Senate to pass effective legislation, especially in a Democrat-heavy legislature.

-He appreciates Kelly’s perspective on his legal troubles and views it as someone overcoming a mistake.
+He appreciates Kelly’s perspective on his legal troubles, and views it as someone overcoming a mistake.
 The Spokane County GOP said as much in their interview with Kelly, in which they announced their endorsement of him.

 “I endorsed Mike Kelly right from the get-go,” Padden said.
 “I think he’s got the qualities, the personality, the life experiences, some setbacks and overcoming those and a lot of varied business activities.
 And real knowledge of the issues to be an effective senator.”